michaelkamprath/diy-air-quality-monitor/grafana/README.md

 Setup
 -----

-1. Edit `docker-compose.yaml` and change the IP address (192.168.0.2) to your server IP address (the machine where the docker environment will run)

-2. Edit `telegraf/telegraf.d/inputs.homebrew_aqi.conf` to point at your homebrew sensors (the `/json` URL)
+1. Edit `config.env` and adjust the list of URLs to point at your homebrew sensors

-3. Run `docker-compose up -d`
+2. Run `docker-compose up -d`

-Note: There is no authentication for querying and posting data to `influxdb`, the usernames and passwords are currently ignored.
+Note: There is no authentication for querying and posting data to `influxdb`, the usernames and passwords (in the docker-compose and grafana config) are currently ignored.

 User Interface
 --------------

-By default the interface will run on port 3000 of the machine you are running docker on, e.g. http://192.168.0.2:3000 - once loaded you should be able to see AQI dashboards.
+By default the interface will run on port 3000 of the machine you are running docker on, e.g. http://localhost:3000 - once loaded you should be able to see AQI dashboards.

+A couple of pre-built dashboards are setup by default, you can use these as as starting points to create your own custom dashboard

 Logging
 -------